More from VICE on Gender Equality:

 "We found that it was overwhelmingly white men that were being commemorated," Edell says.
-To paraphrase their findings, women only made up 17 percent of the Google Doodles honouring notable people from 2010 to 2013 and out of the 26 percent commemorating people of colour, only 18 percent were women.
+To paraphrase their findings, women only made up 17 percent of the Google Doodles honoring notable people from 2010 to 2013 and out of the 26 percent commemorating people of color, only 18 percent were women.

 The same day their report was published on The Wall Street Journal's homepage, Dana got a call from Google.
-One "brilliant phone conversation" led to both parties strategising and soon they "came up with the idea of digital monuments" to "map the spaces where women have done incredible things in art, science technology, politics and history," as Edell puts it.
+One "brilliant phone conversation" led to both parties strategizing and soon they "came up with the idea of digital monuments" to "map the spaces where women have done incredible things in art, science technology, politics, and history," as Edell puts it.

 Was Google's gender fail a surprise to them?
 Dana speaks about an "unconscious bias" that has arguably permeated so many other major tech companies up until now.
 "It's not this intentional, malicious 'let's keep people out of the tech industry' but it's an un-acknowledgement of the severity of the crisis," Dana says.
 "Obviously they can't just fire all the white men tomorrow.
 It's going to take time to see the change happen."

-Each company is addressing their diversity issues by implementing programmes and strategies but, as Dana at SPARK points out, it's going to take time, and progress is frustratingly slow.
+Each company is addressing their diversity issues by implementing programs and strategies but, as Dana at SPARK points out, it's going to take time, and progress is frustratingly slow.